pester/Pester/README.md

 	            $result.Should.Be(1.2)
 	        }
         }
-    	Context "Wnen there are no Changes" {
+    	Context "When there are no Changes" {
     		Mock Get-Version -MockWith {return 1.1}
     		Mock Get-NextVersion -MockWith {return 1.1}
     		Mock Build {}